Open Research Software

 With the advancing digitalization of research and teaching, the number of software solutions emerging at scientific institutions with the purpose of gaining scientific knowledge is ever increasing.
-While open science calls for accessibility and reuse of scientific results, in many research areas, this can only be ensured if sourcecode is made openly accessible in addition to the corresponding research data.
+While open science calls for accessibility and reuse of scientific results, in many research areas, this can only be ensured if source code is made openly accessible in addition to the corresponding research data.

 With the launch of the Software Services Cluster of the Helmholtz Federated IT Services (HIFIS) platform within the Helmholtz Incubator Information and Data Science in 2019, the goal is to create a powerful IT service platform that connects knowledge from all Helmholtz centers.
 Both the working group and the HIFIS platform are dedicated to the sustainable use of research software in the Helmholtz Association, which documents a high overlap in personnel between the actors.
 To further advance the topic in Helmholtz in a coordinated manner, the Task Group Research Software and the Software Services Platform of HIFIS have formed the Forum Research Software in the Helmholtz Association since 2020.
 Currently, the Forum is initiating a Helmholtz-wide process to support the further implementation of policies for research software.

-To advance the topic of research software beyond the Helmholtz Association, the ad hoc Working Group Research Software of the “Digital Information” Initiative of the Alliance of Science Organizations in Germany has been set up.
-The Alliance Initiative developed guidelines to using research software (please note: available in German only).
+To advance the topic of research software beyond the Helmholtz Association, the ad hoc Working Group “Research Software” of the “Digital Information” Initiative of the Alliance of Science Organizations in Germany has been set up.
+The Alliance Initiative developed guidelines to using research software in 2018 and a position paper in 2020 (please note: available in German only).
 Further work on this topic is being conducted in the work package “Digital tools — software and services” of the Alliance Initiative.